Des Arc, Missouri

 Des Arc is a village in Iron County, Missouri, United States.
 The population was 131 at the 2020 census.

 History

 Des Arc was laid out in 1871.
 According to folk etymology, Des Arc, meaning "the bend", was so named from a big bend in the railroad at the town site.
 However, the State Historical Society of Missouri believes the name may be a corruption of aux arcs, the origin of the name Ozarks.
 A post office called Des Arc has been in operation since 1871.

+Des Arc was significantly affected by tornadoes on 2 separate occasions in 2025.
+On March 14th an EF-3 tornado affected the downtown area.
+On May 16th another tornado, an EF-2, affected much of the same area.